Skip to content

 George Ingraham Seney’s Vision

-George Ingraham Seney (1826-1893) was born on May 12, 1826 at Astoria (later part of the borough of Queens, New York City, New York, United States), the only son of a Methodist minister Robert and Jane A. (Ingraham) Seney.
-His grandfather was Joshua Seney, member of the Continental Congress and of the first Congress under the Constitution, and his grandmother was a daughter of James Nicholson of the Revolutionary navy.
-Seney married Phoebe A. Mosier in 1849, and fathered ten children.
+George Ingraham Seney (1826-1893) was born on May 12, 1826, at Astoria (later part of the borough of Queens, New York City, New York, United States), the only son of a Methodist minister Robert and Jane A. (Ingraham) Seney.
+His grandfather was Joshua Seney, a member of the Continental Congress and of the first Congress under the Constitution, and his grandmother was the daughter of James Nicholson of the Revolutionary Navy.
+Seney married Phoebe A. Mosier in 1849 and fathered ten children.
 George rose to the President of the Metropolitan Bank of New York.
 As president of the Metropolitan Bank (New York City), Seney became a financier of newly chartered railroads.

-Seney was also instrumental to the creation of the Somerset Hills County Club, the relocated Essex Hunt Club, and the Somerset Hills Bridal Path Association.
+Seney was also instrumental in the creation of the Somerset Hills County Club, the relocated Essex Hunt Club, and the Somerset Hills Bridal Path Association.
 George was a founding member of St. Bernard’s Church.
-In 1880, Seney gave a donation of land and a frame church to the Methodist Church , a gift valued at $10,000, located a short distance east of the intersection, at the intersection of Church and Wesley.
+In 1880, Seney donated land and a frame church to the Methodist Church, a gift valued at $10,000, located a short distance east of the intersection, at the intersection of Church and Wesley.
 The church was dedicated on June 27, 1880.
-Many don’t know he also built and donated the Seney Hospital in Brooklyn which is known now as New York-Presbyterian Brooklyn Methodist Hospital in Park Slope.
+Many don’t know he also built and donated the Seney Hospital in Brooklyn, now known as New York-Presbyterian Brooklyn Methodist Hospital in Park Slope.

 Side Note